HNSS-US/DelTech/CSC/CSC114/README.md

 #### Resources for learning C++
 1. For the serious-minded person, [cplusplus.com](http://www.cplusplus.com/ "cplusplus homepage") is a great resource for all things C++.
 It has a great community and it is worth creating an account on the site.
 By the way, it takes less than two minutes to read their User Agreement.

 2. When you are in the "Git 'Er Done" mindset.
-There is [w3schools.com](https://www.w3schools.com/cpp/ "w3schools.com").
-A lot of code with the ability to test it from the site, however, the site is very short on explanations.
+There is [tutorialspoint.com](https://www.tutorialspoint.com/cplusplus/index.htm "tutorialspoint.com/").
+A lot of code with the ability to test it from the site.

 3. C++ Core [Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#S-abstra): This is a set of core guidelines for modern C++ (currently C++17) taking likely future enhancements and ISO Technical Specifications (TSs) into account.
 The aim is to help C++ programmers to write simpler, more efficient, more maintainable code.